-The interface meeting offered a platform for representatives of mobile telephony service providers--including MTN, Vodafone, Airtel, TiGo and Glo--and selected leaders of rural women's trading groups to interrogate pertinent findings of the study.
-A total of 18 traders, 3 service providers and the 5-member research team took part in the session.
+The interface meeting offered a platform for representatives of mobile telephony service providers-including MTN, Vodafone, Airtel, TiGo and Glo-and selected leaders of rural women's trading groups to interrogate pertinent findings of the study.
+A total of eighteen traders, three service providers and the five-member research team took part in the session.
 The key findings that were presented during the session for interrogation included the following:

-1. The use of mobile phone by rural women traders:
+1. The use of mobile phones by rural women traders

-The participants validated the data indicating that the mobile telephone network that is mostly used by the traders is MTN and bemoaned the quality of network services in some remote parts of the study district.
+The participants validated the data indicating that the mobile telephone network that is most widely used by the traders is MTN, and bemoaned the quality of network services in some remote parts of the study district.
 The service provider representative acknowledged the challenge, but indicated that an upgrade programme is currently underway.
-The explanation was that by June 2014 all of the report of the poor quality of network will be comprehensively addressed.
+The explanation was that by June 2014 all of the reports of the poor quality of the network will be comprehensively addressed.

-2. The usefulness of mobile telephones for trade transactions:
+2. The usefulness of mobile telephones for trade transactions

-The second finding about the usefulness of mobile telephone for trade transactions was stressed by the participants.
-However, the traders' concern on this issue had to do with reliability and unsolicited network service promotion advertisements that eat up their call credit.
-Women traders were encouraged to report such problems to the service centre in

-Navrongo for prompt redress.
-The women traders were of the view, however, that service centres should be made more easily accessible through community service centres instead of the current centralized approach that is costly both distance and time-wise.
+The second finding about the usefulness of mobile telephones for trade transactions was stressed by the participants.
+However, the traders' concerns regarding this issue had to do with reliability and unsolicited network service promotion advertisements that eat up their call credit.
+Women traders were encouraged to report such problems to the service centre in Navrongo for prompt redress.
+The women traders were of the view, however, that service centres should be made more easily accessible through community service centres instead of the current centralized approach that is costly, both distance and time-wise.
 Service providers were also persuaded to consider extending small financial support to rural women traders to help them remain in business and to continue to have the capacity and ability to use mobile telephone services.

-3. The mobile money services:
+3. The mobile money services

-On mobile money services, there were few traders who reported in the session that they have used mobile phones to send funds to their wards/receive funds from family relations.
-They complained about the large crowds that are usually at the service centre in Navrongo, which contributed to timewasting.
-The need for community-targeted education on the mobile money system and its usefulness for rural traders will be beneficial.
+As to mobile money services, there were few traders who reported in the session that they have used mobile phones to send funds to their wards/receive funds from family relations.
+They complained about the large crowds that are usually at the service centre in Navrongo, which contribute to time-wasting.
+There is a need for community-targeted education on the mobile money system and its usefulness for rural traders.
 The service providers took the opportunity to explain that in order not to take over the function of the banks, the mobile service system is designed only for small transactions, not exceeding 500 Gh cedis (approximately US\$166).